 Boston is one of the most highly coveted hotel real estate markets in the world.
-In 2016, Boston's RevPAR finished fifth in the United States, between Miami (fourth) and Los Angeles (sixth), well ahead of other mature Northeastern metropolitan areas such as Washington, D.C. and Philadelphia.
+In 2017, Boston's RevPAR finished fifth in the United States, between Miami (fourth) and Los Angeles (sixth), well ahead of other mature Northeastern metropolitan areas such as Washington, D.C. and Philadelphia.
 Boston is prized by institutional investors for its high barriers to entry and is perceived as an excellent bet, no matter the holding period.
-Transaction activity remained relatively consistent through 2016 and early 2017.
-Whereas RevPAR growth slowed in the past 16 months, capitalization rates remained low and arguably decreased because of stiff competition among buyers.
-The market's high-water mark was the sale of the Mandarin Oriental in February 2016, for just short of $1 million per room.
-The next-highest unit price was realized by the Envoy, an Autograph Collection hotel in the Seaport District, which sold for over $800,000 per room in July 2016.
+Transaction activity remained relatively consistent through 2017 and early 2018.
+Capitalization rates remain historically low, with stiff competition among buyers.
+The most recent high-profile transaction was reported in April 2018, in the form of the Taj.
+Including planned improvements, the cost basis will reportedly approach $1 million per room.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.